IRL2/nanover-server-py/README.md

 ### Exploring the code

-The `python-libraries` folder contains the library to write NanoVer clients and servers in python, as well as the services implemented in python.
-The `python-libraries/prototypes` directory contains examples and (sometimes unmaintained) prototypes using the python libraries.
+The `src` folder contains the library to write NanoVer clients and servers in python, as well as the services implemented in python.
+The `prototypes` directory contains examples and (sometimes unmaintained) prototypes using the python libraries.

 ## User installation